SteveBronder/hedgeable_ads/README.md

 # kappa.b632=0.912
 ```

+where the Ensemble model was created using both optimal models combined with a hill climbing algorithm.

 ### Analysis of Models

 hdrda has only two parameters to tune, gamma and lambda.
 Below is the dependency plot of gamma and lambda, with the x axis being gamma, y being within tuning kappa, and the color of the line graph being lambda.
 It is clear the value of gamma had a much stronger effect on the model's end kappa score, with kappa increasing as lambda increased.